 French Trains are the Fast and Easy Way to Get Around

 France is the largest country in western Europe so train travel makes sense.
-Happily France has a fast an efficient train system and the French government has invested massively in high speed trains (the TGV train or Train a Grande Vitesse), and on high speed lines (LGV or Ligne a Grande Vitesse).
+Happily, France has a fast and efficient train system and the French government has invested massively in high-speed trains (the TGV train or Train a Grande Vitesse), and on high-speed lines (LGV or Ligne a Grande Vitesse).

-There are over 1700 km (1056 miles) of dedicated high-speed lines and thousands more of main lines and smaller lines so almost everywhere is accessible by train travel in France.
+There is over 1700 km (1056 miles) of dedicated high-speed lines and thousands more of main lines and smaller lines so almost everywhere is accessible by train travel in France.

 However some trains run only at certain times on certain days, so you need very careful planning if you are traveling in rural France by train.

 Like many capital cities, Paris suffers from having no central railway hub, but a number of mainline termini.
 Here are some of the main destinations served from the main stations.

 - Gare du Nord: North east France, London (Eurostar), Brussels, Amsterdam (Thalys), Lille, Valenciennes, Calais

 - Gare de l'Est: Nancy, Metz, Reims, Strasbourg, Germany, Luxembourg

 - Gare de Lyon: Lyon, Dijon, Besançon, Geneva, Mulhouse, Zurich, Clermont-Ferrand, Marseille, Nice, Nimes, Montpellier, Perpignan; Italy and the east of Spain

 - Gare d'Austerlitz: Tours, Poitiers, Limoges, Bordeaux, Toulouse, Biarritz, western Spain